brejchajan/VIN/derivative/README.md

 ###Image Filtration
 The core of the edge detection is image filtration.
 This is done as convolution of the image with some filtration kernel.
-The convolution is simple weighted average of the pixels in some area, where the weights are given by the filtration kernel.
+The convolution is simply weighted average of the pixels in some area, where the weights are given by the filtration kernel.
 Formally the convolution can be written as follows: